-God actually established the time - I do not mean the date, but the time in which the Messiah would come.
-He also revealed the place where He would be born.
-May I say that you can't add much more than that.
-In other words, there were enough points of identification that the people should have known Him when He came.
+God established, not the date, but the time in which the Messiah would come as well as the place where He would be born.
+May I say, you can't add much more than that.
+There were enough points of identification that people should have recognized Him when He came.

-Then the question arises, why didn't the Jews recognize Him?
-Those people who had the Scriptures were in the same position that the professing Christian is in today; that is, a state of unbelief.
-Did you know that the majority of churches have rejected the Second Coming of Christ?
-They have absolutely turned aside from the clear teaching of Scripture, so that if He did put in His appearance and were to come in a manner like He came before, do you think the world would accept Him?
+So, why didn't they?
+God's people had the Scriptures and were in the same place people are in today; that is, a state of unbelief.
+Did you know the majority of churches reject the Second Coming of Christ?
+They have absolutely turned aside from the clear teaching of Scripture, so if He did make His appearance and were to come in a manner like He came before, do you think the world would accept Him?
 Of course it wouldn't.
 They are not looking for Him to come again at all.
 Peter wrote:

-There shall come in the last days scoffers, walking after their own lusts, and saying, Where is the promise of his coming?
-For since the fathers fell asleep, all things continue as they were from the beginning of the creation.
-(2 Peter 3:3, 4)
+...
+Scoffers will come in the last days, walking according to their own lusts, and saying, "Where is the promise of His coming?
+For since the fathers fell asleep, all things continue as they were from the beginning of creation." -2 Peter 3:3, 4

 The world just doesn't believe in Christ's return.
-And actually today, by and large, the church is also in a state of unbelief relative to the Second Coming of Christ.
-I was invited to speak to a group of people - and I did so - who have practically rejected the Second Coming of Christ.
-I was shocked when I received their invitation to speak, for they have ruled out Christ's coming again.
-They think that it cannot happen.
+By and large, the church is also in a state of unbelief relative to the Second Coming of Christ.